Obad94/openai-apps-sdk-examples/pizzaz_server_python/README.md

 python main.py
 ```

 This boots a FastAPI app with uvicorn on `http://127.0.0.1:8000` (equivalently `uvicorn pizzaz_server_python.main:app --port 8000`).
+The endpoints mirror the Node demo:

+- `GET /mcp` exposes the SSE stream.
+- `POST /mcp/messages?sessionId=...` accepts follow-up messages for an active session.

+Cross-origin requests are allowed so you can drive the server from local tooling or the MCP Inspector.
 The process loads configuration from `.env` in this directory.
 Update it to control asset origin and port selection, for example:

 ```env
 # Use the Vite dev server started in the repo root with `pnpm run dev`